A PoW-less Bitcoin with Certified Byzantine Consensus: Certified Byzantine Consensus

 \subsection{FROSTing PBFT}

-The challenge of combining FROST with PBFT arises from the presence of Byzantine nodes that may refuse to sign blocks and from the weakly synchronous communication model.
+The challenge of combining FROST with PBFT arises from the presence of Byzantine nodes that may refuse to sign blocks.
 A na\"ive integration of FROST would not work in practice due to the difficulty of defining upfront the quorum of participants $ S $ that will collaborate to compute the aggregated signature $ z $.
 Integrating FROST with BFT requires to review the commitment and aggregate signature protocols (Section~\ref{sec:frost-basics}).
 We need rules for exchanging $(D_i,E_i)$ pairs and the set of signers $ S $, two critical information for determining the binding values $ \rho_i $, the challenge $ c $, and Lagrange coefficients $ \lambda_i $ that reconstruct the secret used to sign messages.

 Two protocols are presented, called \pbthree{} and \pbfive{}.
 The first represents the trivial way to use FROST in an asynchronous setting, and optimizes the communication by shipping potential signature shares with the PBFT commit messages.
 Unfortunately, this solution requires an exponential number of potential commitments and signature shares and can be used only when the set of signers is small.
 The second introduces new rounds at the end of PBFT consensus, which allow to minimize the information exchanged to produce a valid block signature.
 To guarantee the protocol liveness in presence of Byzantine nodes that may refuse to sign, this protocol uses the idea proposed by ROAST~\cite{ruffing2022roast}.
 Both protocols enhance nodes with the cryptographic primitives presented in Section~\ref{sec:frost-basics}.
 Either way, at the end of the protocol, each participant has a block $ m $ with the related signature $\sigma = (R,z)$.
 The integrity of $ m $ can be validated using the traditional Schnorr verification algorithm~\cite{Schnorr1989}.